wahani/saeRobust/Readme.md

 [![CRAN](http://www.r-pkg.org/badges/version/saeRobust)](https://cran.r-project.org/package=saeRobust)
 ![Downloads](http://cranlogs.r-pkg.org/badges/saeRobust)

-# Robust Methods for Robust Small Area Estimation
+# Robust Methods for Small Area Estimation

-Methods to fit robust alternatives to commonly used models used in Small Area Estimation.
+Methods to fit robust alternatives to commonly used models used in
+    Small Area Estimation.
 The methods here used are based on best linear unbiased predictions and linear mixed models.
-At this time available models are area level models incorporating spatial and temporal autocorrelation in the random effects.
+At this time available models include area level models incorporating spatial and temporal correlation in the random effects.

 # Installation